A posteriori error estimation for parabolic problems with dynamic boundary conditions: Weak Formulation and Discretization

 This formulation includes the differential operators~$\calKu\colon \V \to \V^*$ and~$\calKp\colon \Q \to \Q^*$ given by

 as well as the trace operator~$\calBu\colon \V\to\M^*$ and the canonical embedding~$\calBp\colon \Q\to\M^*$.

 We would like to emphasize that~\eqref{eq:PDAE} depicts an extended formulation where the connection of~$u$ and its trace~$p$ is explicitly stated in the form of a constraint.
 In contrast to the classical formulation~\eqref{eq:parabolicDynBC}, the PDAE~\eqref{eq:PDAE} includes a Lagrange multiplier as additional variable which satisfies $\lambda=\partial_{\alpha,\nu} u$ if the solution is sufficiently smooth.
 Moreover, the system comes together with initial data~$u(0) = u^0$ and~$p(0) = p^0$, which is called {\em consistent} if they coincide on the boundary, i.e., if $\calBu u^0 = \calBp p^0$.
+The existence of a unique (distributional) solution of system~\eqref{eq:PDAE} for consistent initial data follows from the inf--sup stability of the constraint operator together with the G\aa rding inequality of the differential operators; see~\cite{Alt19} as well as~\cite{EmmM13}.

 At this point, we would like to emphasize that a direct spatial discretization of~\eqref{eq:PDAE} leads to a differential--algebraic equation (of differentiation index~$2$).
 In general, this implies numerical difficulties within the temporal discretization, cf.~\cite{HaiLR89,HaiW96}.
 Since the right-hand side of the constraint~\eqref{eq:PDAE:b} is homogeneous, however, these instabilities do not occur for consistent initial values and an index reduction is not needed, cf.~\cite[p.~33]{HaiLR89}.